sckaff/neat/lib/README.md

     4. Have ground as "evolution phase" + fitness goal
     5. Ground has fruits, seeds, animals, and elements
     6. Constant source of light
-- TWO APPROACHES: From environment simulations, or pre-built genetics.
-How to merge both?
 - How to train agents through observation? (senses)
 - Agent needs periodic 'trials and tribulations.'
 What would the nature of these trials be?
 Creative?
 Cyclic?
 Monte-Carlo like (RL trials)?
 - Brain on agents is good, but it must come from how the environment is set.